Haggle1996/RevolutionPack/NOTES.md

 - Add server tips to website
 - Pneumaticraft PCBs crafted in Assembly Table or similar.
 - Block fall pass
-- Buckets can be made from non-iron plates
 - Chemistry from Rockhounding
-- IE plates

 #Pack changes